ustun/reactjs-introduction/README.md

 However, as Douglas Crockford explains in his book JavaScript the Good Parts, although JavaScript looks like C, beneath that clothing lies a Lisp, a flexible and functional language.
-The weirdnesses in the language have been more or less fixed over time, with standards like ES6 or projectls like CoffeeScript or underscore which supports functional paradigms.
+The weirdnesses in the language have been more or less fixed over time, with standards like ES6 or projects like CoffeeScript or underscore which supports functional paradigms.

 So, if the main difficulty in building user interfaces is not the language, what is it?
 When we examine big applications and compare serverside and clientside interfaces, we see that the main difficulty lies in managing the data that changes over time.
-Let's think about a server side application, we received the data from the database, then sent it to the rendering pipeline.
-During this operation, we can assume that the data is not changing at all.
+Let's think about a server side application, we receive the data from the database, then send it to the rendering pipeline.
+During this operation, we can assume that the data does not change at all.

 However on clientside, things do not work that way.
-For example the user has opened the browser and application, the data is constantly in change after that point and the synchronization problem between the view and data occurs.
-If the same data is being displaying in multiple view locations, this becomes an even more complex issue.
+The user opens the browser and application and the data is constantly in change after that point.
+The synchronization between view and data becomes a problem.
+If the same data is displayed in multiple locations, this becomes an even more complex issue.

 Let's think about a chat application.
-It should show a list of our online friends and the number of onlinke friends.
+It should show a list of our online friends and the number of online friends.
 Let's say another of our friends became online.
-If we don't use any user interface library here, there are two changes we need to make: First we should append the name of our friend to the list, then we need to increment the number at the top.
+If we don't use any user interface libraries here, there are two changes we need to make: First we should append the name of our friend to the list, then we need to increment the number at the top.
 That is, we have to make a partial change, a patch in view.

 Even if this looks like a simple example, most of the problems in interface building are due to this catchup game between data and view.
-Some data changes in an application, and it is the job of the programmer to ensure that the data in the view has to be updated as well.
+Some data changes in an application, and it is the job of the programmer to ensure that the data in the view catches up.

 ## React's Main Philosophy: Re-render All the Time

-At this point, we can introduce React's principal philosophy: Rather than manually patching the view at each data change, let's re-render the view each time.
+At this point, we can introduce React's principal philosophy: Rather than manually patching the view at each data change, let's re-render the view each time!
 That is, instead of thinking of the changes we are going to make in view, let's just make a change in the data, and the view should be rendered from scratch as if we have refreshed the page.
 This way, there is never a mismatch between data and view.

-Of course, this all sounds so nice, however at this point, you might have some questions about how this works: For example, let's say we have a list of 100 people, we add a single person to this list; we now need to make a list of 101 people.
+Of course, this sounds nice in principle but, you might have some questions about how this works: Let's say we have a list of 100 people, we add a single person to this list; we now need to make a list of 101 people.
 If we do this naively, that means we have to throw away the already existing 100 person list and we will have to build a list of 101 people from scratch.
 Wouldn't that be too slow?

 React's job as a library is exactly this.
 As the user, you need to focus on data and how it will be viewed, the library will take care of the task of making view changes efficiently.
 That is, while building the list of 101 people, it computes the changes required in the view and makes these changes to the view.

 The concept that React uses for this is called the virtual DOM.
 React keeps the view elements in a data structure called virtual DOM and if there are any changes, it first changes this data structure.
 This way, it can find optimally which HTML elements need to be added to or removed from the page.

-Therefore, we can summarize React's first principle as follows: The user has to basically focus on the data structure behind the user interface and the changes in it and needs to define how this data will be rendered just once.
+Therefore, we can summarize React's first principle as follows: The user has to fundamentally focus on the data structure behind the user interface and the changes in it and she needs to define how this data will be rendered just once.

 ## React's Second Principle: Components

 Let's talk about React's second principle now.
 According to React, it should be our main aim to make components while building user interfaces; that is we have to dissect or analyze the interface in terms of components.

-Let's think that we have an HTML template ready, for example an address book.
+Assume that we have an HTML template ready, for example an address book.
 To implement this, we should separate this into smaller components.
 For example, the component at the top is a search component, below each letter with people in it is a Page component, each address line is an Address component.

-With this abstraction, we are making bigger Lego blocks out of the smaller Lego blocks we have and in the end, we have the biggest LEego block, our application.
+With this abstraction, we are making bigger Lego blocks out of the smaller Lego blocks we have and in the end, we have the biggest Lego block, our whole application.

 We can compare this to creating functions composed of multiple expressions.
-Just like we can create new functions that use these existing functions, we can create compound components that make use of simple components.
+Just like we can create new functions that use these existing functions, we can create *compound components* that make use of simple components.
 This way, we have reusable, composable units with clearly defined interfaces.
-In React terminology, this basic unit is called a component.
+In React terminology, this basic unit is called a *component*.

 ### A Simple Component: HelloWorld

 Let's give an example as to how components are created and used.
-In order to create a React component, we call `React.createClass' with a simple object literal called the spec.
-Within this object, we define how the component will be rendered in the `render' metho.d Let's define a `HelloWorld' component.
+In order to create a React component, we call `React.createClass' with a simple object literal called the *spec*.
+Within this object, we define how the component will be rendered in the `render' method.
+Let's define a `HelloWorld' component.

 ```js